supahero1/shnet/docs/c/README.md

 library.
 Documentation of WIP modules might not be here yet.
 Symbols that aren't supposed to be used by the application might not be documented.

 Each module has a list of dependencies somewhere at the top of its documentation (or it doesn't, meaning it's a leaf).
 You should get to know them first or otherwise you might not underestand what the documentation explains.

+Additionally, alongside "application" dependencies, there will be developer's dependencies, that each developer working directly with the library's code must know.

 **Unless specified otherwise...**